EPCCed/eidf-docs/docs/services/gpuservice/training/L3_running_a_pytorch_task.md

 # Running a PyTorch task

-In the following lesson, we’ll build a NLP neural network and train it using the EIDFGPUS.
+In the following lesson, we'll build a NLP neural network and train it using the EIDFGPUS.

 The model was taken from the [PyTorch Tutorials](https://pytorch.org/tutorials/beginner/basics/quickstart_tutorial.html).

 The lesson will be split into three parts:

 -   Requesting a persistent volume and transferring code/data to it
 -   Creating a pod with a PyTorch container downloaded from DockerHub
-- Submitting pod to the EIDFGPUS and retrieving the results
+-   Submitting a job to the EIDFGPUS and retrieving the results

 ## Load training data and ML code into a persistent volume